-However, Vietnamese food is affordable and delicious.
-Many travelers prefer to eat out so that they can experience authentic Vietnamese cuisine.
-Goi cuon is a traditional starter dish, which is clear spring roll with a side of peanut sauce.
-Banh mi is a Vietnamese sandwich that is filled with pork or beef with vegetables.
-Bun cha is a popular street food, which is barbequed pork with cold rice noodle and broth.
-Pho perhaps the most well-known noodle dish from Vietnam that is made with rice noodles, onions, and a meat – like chicken, pork, or beef.
+Bun cha is popular street food, which is barbequed pork with cold rice noodles and broth.
+Pho perhaps the most well-known noodle dish from Vietnam that is made with rice noodles, onions, and meat – like chicken, pork, or beef.

 In big cities, like Ho Chi Minh City, you will find swanky bars that have excellent views of the city.
-But outside of the bustling metropolis destinations, bars will be quieter and more local.
-But the nightlife is lively in the country and you’re always bound to find a good party.
+Outside of the bustling metropolis destinations, bars will be quieter and more local.
+Nightlife is lively in the country, and you’re always bound to find a good party.

 How to Get Around

-Buses are the most affordable way to travel, but with lots of traffic it can take you hours to reach your destination.
+Buses are the most affordable way to travel; however, there is lots of traffic, and it can take you hours to reach your destination.
 Short bus rides will cost as little as $2 US dollars, while long bus rides (up to 10 hours) will cost about $22 US dollars.
-For backpackers, the buses are the best way to travel because they can see more of the country and still save money.
+For backpackers, buses are the best way to travel because they can see more of the country and still save money.

 Taxis are another option to get around a specific city and are relatively affordable.
 Vinasun and Mailinh are the most reliable companies that do not overcharge tourists for their rides.
 Most taxis will run on a meter but expect to have an adrenaline rush as you experience navigating the chaotic street traffic.